josephtownshend/myrecovery_tech_test/README.md

 #### Next steps...

 I felt a little bit stuck at this point, so I decided in order to make some progress with the logic I would add an `'id':int` to each person.
 This allowed me to get unblocked and create a function that takes a `person_id` and creates a dynamic endpoint and returns the right person.
 Whilst this isn't part of the test - I do feel like it's a good step in the right direction.
+It will also return a 404 error if the `id` isn't found in the `name` array.
+After testing the 404 error I decided to try and get it to return a more useful error - I created a `not_found` function to do this and now when it can't find the inputted `id` it will output a JSON error message.

 `$ curljson -i http://localhost:5000/myrecovery/api/v1.0/team/id/1`